kescobo/blog.bonham.ch/posts/mastodon-comments2.md

 but if you want to follow along, the code for this site is [on github]. and the state of the repo while working on this post [is here][current-commit].

+If you don't care about the details and want to jump to what to do, check out the [TL;DR](#tldr-for-adding-mastodon-comments-to-your-xranklin-site) at the end.

 [mastodon]: https://joinmastodon.org
 [jan]: https://jan.wildeboer.net/2023/02/Jekyll-Mastodon-Comments/